dnvriend/shapeless-test/README.md

 the compiler uses the type to calculate which pieces of code work together and to search for implicits.

 ## Phantom Types
-Phantom types are types with no run-time sementics and are used by Shapeless to tag fields.
+Phantom types are types with no run-time sementics and are used eg. by Shapeless to tag fields.
 For example

 ```scala
 scala> val number = 42